javaidiqbal11/Titanic_Data-Analysis_ML/ReadMe.md

 ## Dataset

 The Titanic dataset (`titanic_train.csv`) contains information about passengers aboard the Titanic, including features such as passenger class, age, number of siblings/spouses, number of parents/children, fare, sex, and embarked port.
+Fuor the model performance use any unseen test dataset.

 ## Pre-Processing Steps